Romulus (TV series)

 Romulus, graphically rendered as ROMVLVS, is an Italian historical drama television series created by Matteo Rovere about the founding of Rome.
-The show is notable for using archaic Latin instead of Italian.
+The series is notable for using archaic Latin instead of Italian.

 Produced by Sky Italia, Cattleya, and Groenlandia, two episodes of the series premiered at the 2020 Rome Film Festival.
 The series was first broadcast in Italy on Sky Atlantic on 6 November 2020.
 In April 2021 it was renewed for a second season.
 The series was sold in over 40 countries.